‘Agents of Change’ screened by Black Studies Department

 “[The Zoom bombing] shows the level that people are willing to go through to thwart this kind of progress and unity,” Mayasa said of last month’s disruption.
 As a result, the event organizers adopted stricter security measures, ensuring that the screening went ahead as planned.

 “Agents of Change” is a documentary about the history and development of Black Studies Departments in the United States.
-It was co-produced and directed by Dawson, a television producer, writer, and the Interim Dean of Career Education at the Santa Monica College Center for Media and Design, along with Peabody award-winning filmmaker and documentarian, Abby Ginzberg, .
+It was co-produced and directed by Dawson, a television producer, writer, and the Interim Dean of Career Education at the Santa Monica College Center for Media and Design, along with Peabody award-winning filmmaker and documentarian, Abby Ginzberg.

 “[The film] was a labor of love that my co-producer and I, Abby Ginzberg, began in 2010,” Dawson said.
 “It took us seven years to complete this project.”